PE5PVB/RDSExpert/README.md

 <br>
 <br>
 • All those who submitted suggestions, ideas, bug reports and who took the time to test this tool with different types of RDS encoders.
-# Integrate RDSExpert into your TEF webserver as a plugin!
+# Integrate RDSExpert into your FM-DX webserver as a plugin!
-If you want to use RDSExpert directly on your TEF webserver, this plugin is made for you!
+If you want to use RDSExpert directly on your FM-DX webserver, this plugin is made for you!
 <br>
 <br>
 The integrated interface allows you to use the decoder in a compact and direct way thanks to a floating window on the server.